sixu05202004/Flask_docs_cn/extensiondev.rst

 .. _OAuth 扩展: http://packages.python.org/Flask-OAuth/
 .. _邮件列表: http://flask.pocoo.org/mailinglist/
 .. _IRC 频道: http://flask.pocoo.org/community/irc/

- unless a dependency cannot be met because it is not
+ess a dependency cannot be met because it is not
     available on PyPI.
 7. The extension must have documentation that uses one of the two Flask themes for Sphinx documentation.